 I’ve had my Nikon D40 for about three years.
 In that time, I’ve photographed insects, buildings and landscapes, thousands of flowers, people, birthdays and wedding and a few sporting events.
-All of these have been mostly photographed in one of the programmed “auto” modes of my camera.
-I started off in full auto mode and as my knowledge and experience expanded I’ve used some of the more “manual” modes such as aperture and shutter priority.
-Since I don’t like the way a camera flash affects the look of a photo I prefer natural lighting.
+All of these have been mostly shot in one of the programmed “auto” modes of my camera.
+I started in full auto mode, and as my knowledge and experience expanded, I’ve used some of the more “manual” settings such as aperture and shutter priority.
+Since I don’t like the way, a camera flash affects the look of a photo; I prefer natural lighting.
 That means mostly outdoor photography.

 I shoot mostly with my Nikkor 35mm f/1.8.
 Aperture priority has allowed me to set how much light enters my camera while the camera engine figures out how quickly to open and close the shutter.
 Action photography means shooting in shutter priority mode which often means a high shutter speed ( assuming I want to freeze the action ).
 Shutter priority mode means the camera picks the aperture while I choose the shutter speed.
 For me, that means a very dark exposure unless I’m outdoors or I’m using the 35mm f/1.8 indoors.
 I don’t do much action photography, perhaps because I don’t think I have the right equipment for it.
 I’ve stuck to shooting in these programmed modes … at least until yesterday.